 These Maple Bacon Brussels Sprouts have the perfect balance of sweet and salty flavor!
 Crispy bacon and crunchy walnuts tossed with oven roasted Brussels sprouts.
 A 20 minute, one pan side dish!

 Roasted Brussels Sprouts with Bacon Recipe

 Because we all know that anything with bacon is going to be a hit.
 That definitely includes these Maple Bacon Brussels Sprouts!
-Salty bacon with toasted walnuts combined with crispy roasted sprouts, you just know there’s nothing not to love here.
+Salty, crispy bacon with toasted walnuts combined with tender, roasted sprouts.
+You just know there’s nothing not to love here.

 Oh, and let’s not forget to mention that we’re tossing all of this deliciousness with some real maple syrup to give that perfect sweet and salty balance.

 This brussels sprouts recipe is going to be on your permanent rotation.
 For dinner nights, parties and for sure holiday dinners!